Übersetzung durch Neil Mussett

 Arrangement for the transitional period, qualification for the office of public notary

-(1) Judicial officers who do not meet the prerequisites of section 2 may be entrusted with the tasks of a senior judicial officer if they passed the examination for the higher intermediate judicial service prior to 1 September 1976 in accordance with the respectively applicable provisions, insofar as they have not taken an examination, if they have worked as a senior judicial officer not only temporarily prior to 1 July 1970.
+(1) Judicial officers who do not meet the prerequisites of section 2 may be entrusted with the tasks of a senior judicial officer if they passed the examination for the higher intermediate judicial service prior to 1 September 1976 in accordance with the respectively applicable provisions, insofar as they have not taken an examination, if they have worked as a senior judicial officer, not only temporarily, prior to 1 July 1970.

-(2) A civil servant of the judicial service may also be entrusted with the tasks of a senior judicial officer who has acquired the qualification for the office of public notary in the Land Baden-Württemberg.
+(2) A civil servant of the judicial service who has acquired the qualification for the office of public notary in the Land Baden-Württemberg may also be entrusted with the tasks of a senior judicial officer.

 Section 33a